 - Why a purpose-built AI solution is often the superior choice for AP departments.

-Our goal is to provide a clear, practical guide to help you make an informed decision.
 We will begin by examining the specific mechanics of using an LLM for invoice processing.

 How Does Invoice Extraction with an LLM Actually Work?